 Our express delivery operations span 13 countries, covering seven countries across Southeast Asia, including Indonesia, Vietnam, Malaysia, the Philippines, Thailand, Cambodia and Singapore, and China, as well as other markets, including Saudi Arabia, UAE, Mexico, Brazil and Egypt.
 We first started building our express delivery network in 2015 when we commenced operations in Indonesia, a large archipelago whose more than 17,000 widespread and often remote islands present significant operational challenges to logistics service providers.
 We entered Vietnam and Malaysia in 2018 and further expanded to the Philippines, Thailand and Cambodia in 2019 and Singapore in 2020.
 In March 2020, bringing our experience from Southeast Asia, we entered into the China market.
 In 2022, we further tapped into Saudi Arabia, UAE, Mexico, Brazil and Egypt to replicate our success.
-We have also quickly achieved a geographic coverage of over 90% in the New Markets.
+We have also quickly achieved a geographic coverage of over 90% in the New Markets as of June 30, 2023.

 Today, our massive global network connects us with local communities, e-commerce platforms and consumers we serve every day.
 We now have full network coverage across the seven Southeast Asia countries and over 98% of all counties and districts in China.
 For example, in Indonesia and the Philippines, our express delivery network has achieved the highest network coverage scores among our major competitors in these two markets according to the consumer survey conducted by Frost & Sullivan.
-As of December 31, 2022, our network consisted of approximately 9,600 network partners, 280 sorting centers and over 8,100 line-haul vehicles, including more than 4,020 self-owned line-haul vehicles with approximately 3,800 line-haul routes.
+As of June 30, 2023, our network consisted of approximately 8,700 network partners, 265 sorting centers and over 8,400 line-haul vehicles, including more than 4,400 self-owned line-haul vehicles with approximately 3,900 line-haul routes.